WBK-Robotics/pybullet_industrial/paper.md

 # Statement of need
 PyBullet Industrial was developed for the interdisciplinary field of robot manufacturing.
-While there are a large number of simulation tools for robotics research such as Gazebo [@gazebo], CoppeliaSim [@coppeliasim], or webots[@webots], their capabilities all end at the robot endeffector as they are unable to simulate manufacturing processes.
+While there are a large number of simulation tools for robotics research such as Gazebo [@gazebo], CoppeliaSim [@coppeliasim], or webots [@webots], their capabilities all end at the robot end effector as they are unable to simulate manufacturing processes.
 In the same vein, there are several popular FE simulation tools such as Abaqus [@abaqus] capable of simulating process behavior.
 These simulations end at the tool as they are not meant to simulate the systems that move the tool.
 Since robots are now performing more and more manufacturing tasks studying and accounting for the interaction between robots and processes becomes ever more important.
 This requires a simulation that can simulate robots and processes.

 PyBullet Industrial closes this gap by taking classical robot multibody simulations and extending them using simple process simulations which impact the environment.
-PyBullet Industrial is thus the first process-aware robot simulation platform build for research.
+PyBullet Industrial is thus the first process-aware robot simulation platform built for research.
 Note that PyBullet Industrial neither aims to develop perfect process simulations nor robot simulations, it focuses on the interplay of both.
 Example applications of PyBullet Industrial are:

 * Designing joint controllers that compensate for the large process forces during milling
-* Design path planning algorithms for 3D printing that can detect if a robot combines with a previously printed object.
+* Designing path planning algorithms for 3D printing that can detect if a robot combines with a previously printed object.
-* Check the coating of an object in complex scenarios where the object is moved by a robot while another one is spraying paint.
+* Checking the coating of an object in complex scenarios where the object is moved by a robot while another one is spraying paint.

 # Overview

-Robot simulations typically start at the base and stop at the endeffector while process simulations typically start at the process and end where the tool is connected to the machine.
+Robot simulations typically start at the base and stop at the end effector while process simulations typically start at the process and end where the tool is connected to the machine.
 PyBullet Industrial divides functionality similarly by employing a `RobotBase` class simulating the multibody dynamics of a Robot manipulator and an `EndeffectorTool` class capable of simulating processes.
 A sample simulation view with both objects can be seen in Figure \ref{PyBullet_industrial_overview}.

 ![Overview over the two main Objects \label{PyBullet_industrial_overview}](PyBullet_industrial_overview.png)